 Type of work and clients:

-Advocacy, Coaching / mentoring of social workers, Direct work with families and carers, Direct work with service users, Local authority departments, NHS organisations, Placements, Post placement contract, Practice assessment, Private / independent sector, Quality assurance, Review and evaluation, Solicitors, Training and tutoring
+Court assessments, Direct work with families and carers, Direct work with service users, Expert witness, Local authority departments, Private / independent sector, Research, Solicitors, Supervision, Training and tutoring, Universities / learning & training bodies, Voluntary sector

 Professional registrations: